adaptant-labs/licensechecker/CONTRIBUTING.md

 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

-* Before submitting, please specify that you explicitly licence your contribution under GPL-3.0-only.
+* By contributing your code, you explicitly agree to dual-licence your contribution under the MIT and [UNLICENSE](http://unlicense.org) licenses.

-* If you include compatible code from a third party souce with an altunate license please add a SDPX tag to indicate this, see https://github.com/boyter/lc/blob/master/parsers/helpers.go bytesToHuman function as a reference exmaple.
+* If you include compatible code from a third party souce with an alternate license please add a SDPX tag to indicate this, see https://github.com/boyter/lc/blob/master/parsers/helpers.go bytesToHuman function as a reference exmaple.

 #### **Always remember**